LMacchi/generate_vagrant_env/Readme.md

 ## Notes
 - The Vagrant Puppet provisioner maps Puppet module directories in the guest to a host directory, so all your dependencies will be stored in your host machine
+- Puppet agent hardcoded to RHEL7 since I was in a bit of rush to deliver this project.
+Will re-do Puppet agent installation.
 - Contributions welcome